Get Schooled

 Make an appointment ASAP

-At some colleges, meeting with your academic advisor is required in order to register for and enroll in classes for the following quarter or semester.
-Be sure to meet with them as soon as possible to avoid the chance of being waitlisted to any classes you need for your major.
-Even if meeting with your academic advisor isn't a requirement to register for classes, it's still helpful to meet with them before you register for every quarter/semester to make sure you're taking the right classes and are on track to graduate in time.
+At some colleges, meeting with your academic advisor is required to register for and enroll in classes for the following term.
+Be sure to meet with them as soon as possible to avoid the chance of being waitlisted to any important classes you need to take.
+Even if meeting with your academic advisor is not a requirement, it's still helpful to meet with them before you register for each term to make sure you're taking the right classes and are on track to graduate.
+If you’re in your first year of college and haven’t declared a major yet, meeting with your advisor is so important!
+They can guide you on what classes to explore and ask you questions to help you narrow down your options.
+Think of them as a mentor there to help you reach success during your time in college!

 Show up prepared

 Like any meeting, showing up prepared for your appointment with your academic advisor is the best way to go.
-Before you meet with them, take the time to explore your school's course schedule and pick classes that align with your interests, goals, and most importantly, your major.
+Before you meet, take some time to explore your school's course schedule and pick classes that align with your interests, goals, and most importantly, your major (if you’ve already declared one).
 Choose a few backup classes too, in case any of your top classes fill up quickly.
-This is also a good time to ask more questions about majors and programs that you’re interested in, and the specific requirements to join those programs.
-Not only will being prepared for your meeting help it go much smoother (and maybe even faster), it'll also help you build a trusting relationship with your advisor - arguably one of the most important ones you'll have in college!
+This is also a good time to ask more questions about majors and programs you’re interested in, and the specific requirements to join them.
+Not only will being prepared for your meeting help it go much smoother (and maybe even faster), it will also help you build a trusting relationship with your advisor–arguably one of the most important ones you'll have in college!

 Questions to ask your academic advisor